halmueller/assetutil-convert/README.md

 #  Assetutil-convert

-Assetutil-convert is a utility to read the output of the `assetutil` command and convert it to CSV.
+Assetutil-convert is a utility to read the output of the `assetutil --info` command and convert it to CSV.
-This summary lets you understand what's inside your `Assets.car` file.
+This CSV summary lets you understand what's inside your `Assets.car` file.

 To extract `Assets.car`, you can use the "Apple Configurator" utility.
 This [article by Alexey Alter-Pesotskiy](https://testableapple.com/note-8/) explains how to grab an app's IPA.